watson-developer-cloud/api-guidelines/swagger-coding-style.md

 Use the `"x-accept-required"` annotation on an operation to specify that an operation requires the request to contain an "accept" header parameter.
+When this annotation is not present, the accept parameter is defined as optional.

 ### File content types